 The winter blues can affect anyone.
 That’s a tough place to be in especially as homeschool moms, or moms, period.
-Our families run off of our well-being.
+Our families run off our well-being.
 If we are depressed, unhappy, or just have a case of the “blahs” that can carry over into our families and our homeschool.
 There are some lifestyle choices that can help ease the despondency.
-So what can you do to keep your happy throughout the winter?
+So, what can you do to keep your happy throughout the winter?

 Light it Up

-Why did I buy up all of the twinkly lights?
+Why did I buy up all the twinkly lights?
 During the winter I like to string the warm white lights across a couple of our home’s ceilings.
 I drape them over mirrors and bookcases.
 I even put some in jars and place them around our home.
 These lights give off a warm glow and ambiance that helps to brighten up my mood.
 I’m not going for the most fashionable house…I’m going for warm, welcoming, and happy.

 I know it’s cold and you’d much rather veg out in front of Facebook.
 But trust me, exercise is proven to help boost your mood.
 The gloominess of winter can make you feel lethargic.
 I like to stay active with the children by bundling up and going on Winter nature hikes or, if you live on a farm, out to the barn to visit the animals.
 The children and I always feel so much less cranky after a brisk jaunt outdoors.
 But you could also get active indoors.
 There are many exercises you and your children can do inside.
 I’m a big fan of Yoga, specifically Yoga with Adriene, while our son prefers pushups.